 Residents must complete or participate in the following projects:

 - Pharmacy volunteer at Camp Victory Junction

 - Protocol(s) development and implementation

 Residents are required to help fulfill the department’s staffing needs.
-The pediatric resident currently staffs every 5th weekend, one evening shift a month, and 2 holidays a year.
+The pediatric resident currently staffs every third weekend, one evening shift a week, and 2 holidays a year.

 The residency schedule is designed to provide a variety of learning experiences throughout the year.
 Highlights include:

 - 12 one-month rotations

 - A month dedicated to learning the distribution system in the pediatric satellite pharmacy (July)

 - A full research and administration month (December)

 - Longitudinal rotations on practice management and ambulatory care